jhen0409/react-native-debugger/docs/troubleshooting.md

 # Troubleshooting

+## Some shortcuts (e.g. `Reload` / `Clear AsyncStorage`) are missing on the Debugger

+- For Android and React Native version less than v0.60, you need to add and link [`react-native-devsettings-android`](https://github.com/jhen0409/react-native-devsettings-android) package
+- If you're not using dev bundle (dev=true) from React Native packager, it will not working as expected.
+- For some reasons, some dependencies affected [Promise](https://github.com/jhen0409/react-native-debugger/blob/master/app/worker/utils.js#L7) behavior.
+It is recommended to use the initial project to find out the reason.
+- If you are sure it is caused by a new version of React Native, please file an new issue.

 ## How to resolve problem of high memory usage on devtools?

 You may have got a problem when you often reload JS, devtools process takes your RAM even more than 1G, it does not seem to clean.